This wasn’t an afternoon for cucumber sandwiches and tea on the lawn.

 Both sides eventually settled with arbitration from the sheriffs of Norfolk and Cambridge.
 At the end of it, Lynn was worse off by £515.
 5s.
 6d.
 This figure included the cost of a huge wax candle (13s.
 5d.) weighing twenty-one pounds which was humbly offered in the church of the Holy Trinity, Norwich.
 The figure may or may not have included the £100 generously given by the town to William Holmestone and Thomas Sporram in consideration of the injuries they received in defending the honour of Lynn (two pensions of £50 each).
 Clearly the fighting was not all one-sided.

 Although there are records of disputes between the bishop and Lynn going on into the fifteenth century – arguments about land, about Henry’s failure to restore a staithe, and about financial bonds guaranteeing that the burgesses of Lynn would not harm him – Henry indirectly left at least one enduring (but tiny) mark on the town.
 In 1391 Henry granted the mayor and burgesses of Lynn the privilege of building a water mill or mills in the ‘Flete’ for a rent of twenty shillings a year.
 Although the mill that was built no longer survives, the fleet is now known as Mill Fleet.

-Although there are roads in the town named after other Bishops of Norwich (Losinga Road, Turbus Road, De Grey Road), perhaps unsurprisingly there is not yet – at the time of writing – a Despenser Road.
+Although there are roads in the town named after other Bishops of Norwich (Losinga Road, Turbus Road, De Grey Road), perhaps unsurprisingly there is not yet – at the time of writing, and according to the author’s present knowledge – a Despenser Road.

 © James Rye 2021